Chaitanyassr/portfolio-main/content/en/VedicAstrology/KnowYourDestiny.md

 - It will contain a direct path for you to follow for your goals to solve your life problems.

-## Buy Destiny Pack now - link
+## Buy Destiny Pack now - https://pages.razorpay.com/VedicDestinyPack

 Note - It might take one to 5 days for you to get your destiny information as I have read the birth chart.
 Please do leave your birth date, time and birth place for me to be able to read the chart.
-More Vedic chart pack would be coming in future.
+More Vedic chart pack would be coming in future depending on my avilibility.